-To support Campaign 2015, we are enlisting:
+To support this year's campaign, we are enlisting:

 - Writers and artists to develop literature and posters